xupengfe/syzkaller_logs/README.md

 # syzkaller_logs

-It keeps the logs of problems found by syzkaller.
+It saved the logs and bisect bad commit info of problems found by syzkaller.

+And it will record the related community disscusstion link in each issue's folder